 Page specializes in driving stakeholder outreach and advocacy efforts around high profile public projects such as the replacement of the I-5 bridge connecting Oregon and Washington, economic development plans at the Port of Portland, and infrastructure projects such as roads and water pipelines.

-She believes firmly that Portland and Southwest Washington are connected as one regional area, and splits time living in both states: In Washington with her partner and his two teenagers, and in Oregon with her ten-year old daughter.
+She believes firmly that Portland and Southwest Washington are connected as one regional area.
+Her daughter attends Beaumont Middle School in Portland and her stepdaughter attends Henrietta Lacks High School in Vancouver.
 In her spare time, she enjoys hiking and biking when the weather is nice, and cooking and reading during the rainy season.